Signor-Koala/roxyhttp/README.md

 #### File Separation

-- The Lua handler table file is separate from the main config file (e.g., config.conf).
+- The Lua handler table file is separate from the main config file (`config.lua`).
-- Specify the path to the handler table in your C code when loading Lua scripts.
+- Specify the path to the handler table in `config.lua`.

 #### Loading Handlers Dynamically